How To Manage Agency Cash Flow

 “It makes the world go ‘round,” says Tim Akers, Founder of Akers Digital, an agency that focuses on the outdoor industry space, and it’s no different for agencies.

 Dan Delmain bootstrapped his Portland-based digital agency, :Delmain, from the beginning and has managed cashflows carefully as he scaled his business to a 22-person team.
-He says that cash flow helps you know when to:
+He says that cash flow management helps you know when to:

 • Meet your financial obligations